Earth Day celebrated in SC with planting of 3.4M loblolly pine tree seeds

 COLUMBIA — The planting of more than 3 million trees across South Carolina on Earth Day serves as a practical lesson on how the state's economic prosperity depends on a healthy environment, officials said at an April 22 celebration outside the Governor's Mansion.

-The record single-day planting, dubbed Power Plant, involved more than 120,000 volunteers and 625 partnering companies and public agencies, said Tom Mullikin, chairman of the state Floodwater Commission.
+The record single-day planting, dubbed Power Plant, involved more than 120,000 volunteers and 625 partnering companies, nonprofits, public agencies and local governments, said Tom Mullikin, chairman of the state Floodwater Commission.

-"It's not just a statement of nature, it’s a statement of teamwork," he said.
+"It's not just a statement of nature, it’s a statement of teamwork," said the event's chief organizer.

-The massive effort served a two-fold mission of educating the public about the importance of trees, while quickly getting millions of water gobblers in the ground as a natural protection from future hurricanes and flooding.
+The massive effort served a two-fold mission of educating the public about the importance of trees, while quickly getting millions of water gobblers in the ground as a natural protection from future hurricanes and flooding in a state that's seen billions of dollars in damage in just the last few years.

 A single mature tree can absorb 11,000 gallons of water annually, Mullikin said.